 - Create client teams.

 For younger lawyers who want a seat at the table, it is your time to force change.
-If your concerns fall on deaf ears, maybe it is time to move on.
+On the other hand, if your concerns fall on deaf ears, maybe it is time to move on.

-At ESQuisite, we can help firms with succession plans and leadership training, and we can help those youngsters who want to make the leap and open their own shops.
+At ESQuisite, we can help firms with succession plans and leadership training.
+Additionally, we help those youngsters who want to make the leap and open their own shops.
 Reach out to us at ed@ESQuisitemarketing or cady@ESQuisitemarketing to discuss.